 After the boat tour, you head back through the cave towards the elevator and then take another path to see the bridal chamber (yes- there have been 650+ weddings in the cave over the years!), and to visit the winding tunnel which twists and turns its way in a narrow space between the walls of the cave (our favorite part of the tour!).

-So for those not riding- head over to the side porch just outside of the cafe at the Main Lodge and enjoy the view from the rocking chairs!
-Bonus points if you head inside and snag some homemade fudge to nibble on while you wait!
+And don't forget to head over to the side porch just outside of the cafe at the Main Lodge and enjoy the view from the rocking chairs!
+Bonus points if you head inside and snag some homemade fudge to nibble on while you enjoy the view!

 We all had a fantastic day visiting Howe Caverns and highly recommend the road trip to other families seeking a little adventure!